Central Modern School

-Central Modern School is an English-medium co-educational day boarding (private) school located in Baranagar, West Bengal, India.
+Central Modern School is an English-medium co-educational (private) school located in Baranagar, West Bengal, India.
 The school educates pupils from the Pre-Preparatory class to the 12th grade.
 The school is affiliated with the Council for the Indian School Certificate Examinations (CISCE), New Delhi.

 It was established in 1988 by founding father Mr Chittajit De.

 History

 Established in 1988 as a Montessori School, followed closely by affiliation to the Council For The Indian School Certificate Examinations (CISCE), New Delhi, in 1992, Central Modern School emerged in the early 2000s as a Higher Secondary English Medium School with its own multi-storey building and assembly hall.
 Central Modern School's grew under its then Principal and Founder of the school - Mr Chittajit De.
 The school focuses on holistic education, with various extra-curricular activities like debates, arts, MUNs, dramatics, dancing etc.

 Early in the year 2005, Mr Nabarun De became the Principal of the institution.
 Mr. De became the Convener of his zone, followed by the Secretary of the ASISC (WB and NE Chapter), Joint Secretary of the ASISC (National), Secretary of the West Bengal Private School's Association, and finally the Member of the General Body and executive committee of the CISCE, New Delhi, in just a short span of fifteen years from his appointment to office as the Principal of Central Modern School.
 In the year 2015, Mr De re-established the school a new five-acre campus.

-Mr Nabarun De passed away in September, 2020.
+Mr Nabarun De died in November 2020.